bergesinstitute/graf-method/book-2-unit-6.md

 1.000.000 - Un millón 2.000.000 - Dos millones etc.

-> Note: In most Spanish-speaking countries, we traditionally use periods, instead of commas, for thousands.
+> In most Spanish-speaking countries, we traditionally use periods, instead of commas, for thousands.

-> Note 2: Hundreds from 200 through 900 have gender in Spanish.
-When we use them as adjectives, we can either keep them masculine (*cuatrocientos dieciséis gatos*) or make them feminine (*quinientas quince sillas*).
+> Hundreds from 200 through 900 have gender in Spanish.
+When we use them as adjectives, we can either
+> keep them masculine (*cuatrocientos dieciséis gatos*) or make them feminine (*quinientas quince sillas*).

-> Note 3: We don't add any extra *y* when using hundreds.
-For example, 457 would be *cuatrocientos cincuenta y siete;* it would never be *cuatrocientos “y” cincuenta y siete.*
+> We don't add any extra *y* when using hundreds.
+For example, 457 would be *cuatrocientos cincuenta y siete;*
+> it would never be *cuatrocientos “y” cincuenta y siete.*

 # Homework